MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/troubleshoot-apiserver-etcd.md

 - The Kubernetes [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) tool.
 To install kubectl by using Azure CLI, run the [az aks install-cli](/cli/azure/aks#az-aks-install-cli) command.

 - AKS diagnostics logs (specifically, kube-audit events) that have been enabled and sent to a [Log Analytics workspace](/azure/aks/monitor-apiserver).
-Determine if the logs are being collected using [Resource-specific](/azure/azure-monitor/essentials/resource-logs#resource-specific) or [Azure diagnostics](/azure/azure-monitor/essentials/resource-logs#azure-diagnostics-mode) mode for the queries below.
+Check the Diagnostic Settings blade in Azure Portal to determine whether the logs are collected using [Resource-specific](/azure/azure-monitor/essentials/resource-logs#resource-specific) or [Azure diagnostics](/azure/azure-monitor/essentials/resource-logs#azure-diagnostics-mode) mode.

 - The Standard tier for AKS clusters.
 If you're using the Free tier, the API server and etcd contain limited resources.
 AKS clusters in the Free tier don't provide high availability.
 This is often the root cause of API server and etcd problems.